 When filing for divorce, things must be done in a certain order and paperwork must be completed correctly.
-Once paperwork is filed, you will not be able to make revisions or correct mistakes.
-It’s wise to have an attorney help you draw up an agreement, look over your paperwork to ensure all of your requests are included, and make sure you are doing everything the right way.
+Once the paperwork is filed, you will not be able to make revisions or correct mistakes.
+It’s wise to have an attorney help you draw up an agreement, look over your paperwork to ensure all of your requests are included and make sure you are doing everything the right way.
 This will give you peace of mind during an extremely stressful time.

 The Procedure for Uncontested Divorce in North Carolina

-Since North Carolina does not require couples seeking divorce to formally separate, you do not need to file a formal separation with the state.
+Since North Carolina does not require couples seeking a divorce to formally separate, you do not need to file a formal separation with the state.
 You do need to have been living separately with no intent to reconcile for at least one year, however.
 Once you have met that requirement, the procedure is as follows:

 - The initiator of the divorce will fill out a divorce complaint and file it with the clerk of courts.

 - The complaint will be served to the other party, notifying them that their former spouse has begun divorce proceedings.

 - After serving the non-filing party, the couple must wait 30 days before their initial hearing.

 - During this time, the couple will draw up an agreement dictating the terms of the divorce.
 It is extremely beneficial to have a lawyer oversee the drafting of this agreement.
 Contact us at (919) 234-5513 or send us an email to schedule your consultation.